Exercise: Just Part of an Ordinary Day

 Long Term: The most noticeable long-term health benefit of exercise is that it lowers blood pressure.
 The heart, lungs, and the arteries of the circulatory system are all strengthened over time, and as a result, we feel stronger and have more energy.

-We don’t usually associate the liver, spleen, or pancreas with regular exercise, but studies have shown that as insulin production improves, blood sugar is lowered, as is the risk of Type 2 diabetes.
+Though we don’t usually associate the liver, spleen, or pancreas with regular exercise, studies have shown that as insulin production improves, blood sugar is lowered, as is the risk of Type 2 diabetes.
 Similarly, another study has found that incidents of endometrial, lung, and ovarian cancer are lower for women who invest time in some type of cardio fitness on a regular basis.